 I know that's a whole lot of data, but I wanted to ensure I got it all out of my mind for you to have as a reference.

-Also, thinking, this is a PROCESS as I stated, yes the Department of XXXX (ie Army/Navy/USAF/CG) (DoXXXX) has all your records.
+Also, thinking, this is a PROCESS as I stated.
+Yes, the Department of XXXX (ie Army/Navy/Air Force/Space Force/Coast Guard) (DoXXXX) has all your records.
 However, the VA is a different Federal Agency and you are asking the VA for assistance.
-As such, the VA claim process is the PROCESS for the Vet to ask the VA for compensation and engagement.
-Remember, the VA does NOT have your DoXXXX records until you the Vet files a claim per Diagnosis Code and the Claim PROCESS begins.
-Yes, the VA WILL request the respective records from the DoXXXX on your behalf as part of their research to evaluate your claim that it IS service-connected, but the VA does NOT currently have that data until you the Vet initiates the VA claim process.
+As such, the VA claim process is the PROCESS for the veteran to ask the VA for compensation and engagement.
+Remember, the VA does NOT have your DoXXXX records until you the veteran files a claim per VA Diagnosis Code/Issue and the Claim PROCESS begins.
+Yes, the VA WILL request the respective records from the DoXXXX on your behalf as part of their research to evaluate your claim that it IS service-connected, but the VA does NOT currently have that data until you the veteran initiates the VA claim process.
 So remember this throughout the process.
 It's getting better for the VA, but it's still slow and methodical.

 Think of it like this as I did 5+ years ago when I started the process, I had ZERO from the VA (ie except exactly where you may be right now as a VA PG-6 due to the Gulf War).
 No VHIC Card, No http://va.gov or My Healthy Vet login.